siddhant-agrawal01/Blog-post/README.md

 ### Note
 The project is build in my Linux ubuntu 24.04LTS machine if you face problem running locally try running with docker(specially windows users).
+Also i have hard code the env in docker file you can directly run it for testing the app (in production the env must be pass at running time of the image )